ericproffitt/TopicModelsVB.jl/README.md

 readcorp(;docfile="", lexfile="", userfile="", titlefil="", delim=',', counts=false, readers=false, ratings=false, stamps=false)
 ```

 The ```file``` keyword arguments indicate the path where the file is located.
-It's not necessary to include all (or even any) of the files.
-Loading no files will return an empty corpus.

-It is often the case that even once corpus files are correctly formatted and read into a corpus, the corpus is still not sufficiently cleaned and formatted to be usable by the topic models.
+It is often the case that even once the files are correctly formatted and read into a corpus, the corpus is still not sufficiently cleaned and formatted to be loaded into a topic model.
 Therefore before loading a corpus into a model, it's **very important** that one of the following is run:

 ```julia
 fixcorp!(corp; kwargs...)